-The cause of IPF is unknown but it is widely accepted that repeated injury to the epithelium leads to dysregulated healing, initiating a cascade of processes resulting in fibroblast / myofibroblast accumulation and overproduction and deposition of collagen.
+Firstly, the Group is examining how lung injury leads to the development of fibrosis (scar tissue in the lung).
+The cause of Idiopathic Pulmonary Fibrosis (IPF) is unknown but it is widely accepted that repeated injury to the epithelium leads to dysregulated healing, initiating a cascade of processes resulting in ﬁbroblast / myoﬁbroblast accumulation and overproduction and deposition of collagen.

 Current research projects

-- The Alan King Westcare Grant awarded for the effects of infection on mesothelial gene transcription: a role for immune check point regulation in chronic disease.
+- Associate Professor Steve Mutsaers awarded the Alan King Westcare Grant 2017 for the effects of infection on mesothelial gene transcription: a role for immune check point regulation in chronic disease.

 - Awarded the UHU Seed Funding Grant for investigating the role of specific B cell subsets in chronic lung disease.

 - Awarded the UHU Collaborative Grant for Mesothelial cell involvement in serosal repair and adhesion formation.